mirageglobe/zip-zenifyvagrant/README.md

   $ ../pathtorepo/vmsharesource/themes/twentytwelve
 ```

-to start the autobuild
+to start the server
 ```
-  $ sh vagrant.run.sh
+make run
 ```

 if you update the vmbootstrap.sh file, you can refresh the vagrantvm by: